Bailey-B/reviewerpool/README.md

 # reviewerpool
-R Markdown for formatting reviewer pool information exported from STC More details to come
+R Markdown for formatting reviewer pool information exported from STC.

+More details to come.